-Context and Impact indicators 17/12/2021 [Quality:] The soil erosion map provides the most updated and harmonised picture of water erosion in EU based on the best available input factors.
+Context and Impact indicators 17/09/2021 [Readily available?]: The indicator is available.
+[Downscaling:] The results of the soil erosion indicators are aggregated at NUTS 3 and NUTS 2 level and Member State level.
+[Quality:] The soil erosion map provides the most updated and harmonised picture of water erosion in EU based on the best available input factors.
 The soil erodibility is estimated for the 20 000 field sampling points included in the Land Use/Cover area frame (LUCAS) survey.
 LUCAS provides harmonised and comparable statistics across the EU.
 Results of LUCAS survey are subject of multi-steps quality assurance system.
 The Land cover data are inputs taken by CORINE LC (subject to QA) and Farm Structure Survey (source: Eurostat).
 The proposed map is not intended to substitute any national or local erosion map which is based on more detailed spatial data.
 [Baseline:] An update of the soil erosion dataset to be published by JRC in Autumn 2019, based on data from LUCAS 2015 & Farm Structure Survey 2016 could be used as baseline.
 This indicator has common ground with the one used for the EU reporting on UN Sustainable Development Goals.